jeka-dev/jeka/docs/reference-guide/execution-engine-files.md

 The execution engine let to execute an arbitrary Java/Kotlin method from the command line or from an IDE.
 Methods are declared in regular Java/Kotlin classes.

-Build classes can be defined either as source or _.class_ files in the project to build.
+Build classes can be defined either as source or _.class_ files into the project to build.

 ## Project Structure